 Odds & Ends

-He played in 57 games for the Rangers during the 1953-54 season, scoring 14 goals and 32 points.
-When he refused to report to training the following fall, he rights reverted back to the Maple Leafs.
+He played in 57 games during the 1953-54 season, scoring 14 goals and 32 points.
+When he refused to report to training the following fall, his rights reverted to the Maple Leafs.
 When they refused to meet Bentley’s request for a raise, they agreed to release him so he could become the player/coach for the Saskatoon Quakers in the Western Hockey League (WHL).
 Recurring back injuries forced him to retire in 1955.

 On Aug.
-11, 2007, the Phoenix Coyotes traded Kevyn Adams to the Blackhawks for Radim Vrbata.
+11, 2007, the Phoenix Coyotes acquired Radim Vrbata from the Blackhawks for Kevyn Adams.
 He finished second in scoring for the Coyotes during the 2007-08 season with 27 goals and 56 points.
 He signed with Tampa Bay Lightning the following summer and was traded back to the Coyotes, in July of 2009, for a much longer stay with the team.
-He had three total stints with the Coyotes and played in a total of 509 games, scoring 157 goals and 343 points.
+Vrbata had three total stints with the Coyotes and played in 509 games, scoring 157 goals and 343 points.

 Happy Birthday to You